 These are a whole new language to learn.
-But once you know them, you can recognise them in yourself quickly and easily, and you may be able to stop yourself from acting out.
-Again, it’s not really possible without mindfulness.
+But once you know them, you can recognise them in yourself quickly and easily.
+Eventually, you may even be able to avoid using a defense mechanism, and contributing to craziness around you.

 4. We all move our own cheese

 My mindfulness practice has helped show me when I am least present, and how exactly I am not present.